findex-la/nova-authorization/README.md

 You will see a "Roles" item in your menu by default.
 You can create your roles here and assign them to users.

-You can also aumate the initial permissions setup using our built-in commands:
+You can also automate the initial permissions setup using our built-in commands:
 * `php artisan authorization:create-permissions` to automatically read all your resources and create the related permissions
 * `php artisan authorization:create-role` to create a role assigning the selected permissions
 * `php artisan authorization:assign-role` to assign an existing role for an user
 * `php artisan authorization:super-admin` to assign all permission to an user
 * `php artisan authorization:clear-cache` to clear the permissions cache for users (Recommended to execute as part of deployment pipelines)

+### Custom policies

+This package create a dynamic Policy class for each Model class associated to *your Nova app resources*.
+If you want to use authorization for other resources or modify the logic for your resources, you can create your own policy and register it in `nova-authorization` config file.

+### Cache

+> [!IMPORTANT]
+> This package caches the permissions for each user, the cache last 24 hours and it's flushed any time a role is attached or detached from an user or a permission is attached or detached from a role.

+If you want to avoid caching permission you can disable this behavior in `nova-authorization` config file.

 ## Testing